 Volunteer and Support Opportunities near

 @TheIntersection is a weekly virtual gathering of civic and faith leaders.
-It was conceived in April 2020, early in the Covid pandemic, by the mayor.
 Its purpose is to strengthen leadership via sharing knowledge and the potential partnering of efforts toward a more compassionate San Antonio.

 @TheIntersection is open to all community and faith leaders of all traditions and religions with an interest in civic engagement.

 For the Zoom link, contact the City's Faith Liaison, Ann Helmke, at the email below.